 Writing is not only an incredible way to reflect, meditate, and process emotions – but maybe you will surprise yourself with how much easier expressing yourself becomes – on paper or in your relationships.
-Allowing ourselves the chance to label our emotions can help us be more authentic, so we can tune into who we really want to be, and focus on what we really want.
+Allowing ourselves the chance to label our emotions can help us be more authentic so we can tune into who we really want to be and focus on what we really want.
 For me, writing is about creating space.
-Getting my emotions outside of my body, on paper, so I have space to learn, create, and accept new possibilities for myself.
+I get my emotions outside of my body on paper so I have space to learn, create, and accept new possibilities for myself.

 Life is filled with unimaginable events, traumas, loss, heartbreaks – you name it.
 We lose jobs.
 We go through breakups.
 We fight with our parents and our siblings.
 We get in car accidents.
 We get betrayed by friends.
 Life is damn hard.
 It is easy to feel overwhelmed and hopeless, as we are constantly bombarded with sadness in the news, on social media, and in our day-to-day activities.
 But science says we have a tool to deal with all this negativity.
 It doesn’t come from a store, and it doesn’t require other people – it can come directly from you.
 And that is wildly empowering.